go-godo/godo/README.md

     godo

-Task names may add a "?" suffix meaning only run once even when watching
+Task names may add a "?" suffix to execute only once even when watching

     // build once regardless of number of dependents p.Task("build?", func() {})